DUNE-DAQ/daq-buildtools/docs/README.md

 # Running

 In order to access the applications, libraries and plugins built in your `./build` area during the above procedure, the system needs to be instructed on where to look for them.
-This is handled by the `dbt-setup-runtime-environment` script which was placed in MyTopDir when you ran `dbt-create.sh`; all you need to do is the following:
+All you need to do is the following:
 ```
 dbt-workarea-env --refresh
 ```